oddlama/agenix-rekey/README.md

 The central problem is that rekeying secrets on-the-fly while building your system is fundamentally impossible, since it is an impure operation.
-It will always require an external input in form of your master password or has to communicate with a YubiKey.
+It will always require an external input in the form of your master password or has to communicate with a YubiKey.

 The second problem is that building your system requires the rekeyed secrets to be available in the nix-store, which we want to achieve without requiring you to track them in git.